PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 They can also be used to justify a group of elements in a particular way.

-Placing `Column` elements inside `Columns` elements make it possible to create a multitude of
+Placing `Column` elements inside `Columns` elements makes it possible to create a multitude of